-Scottish Premiership ins and outs so far - January 2018
+Scottish Premiership ins and outs - January 2018

 While it was heartening that some of Scotland's brightest prospects have remained in the domestic game, there has been the usual trickle of talent filtering down to English football.

-Hearts sold winger Jamie Walker to Wigan Athletic and striker Isma to Pakhtakor Tashkent in the Uzbekistan top flight, while Norwich bought Kenny McLean from Aberdeen, although the midfielder was loaned back until the end of the season.
+Hearts sold winger Jamie Walker to Wigan Athletic and striker Isma to Pakhtakor Tashkent in the Uzbekistan top flight, while Norwich bought Kenny McLean from Aberdeen, although the midfielder was another loaned back until the end of the season.

-At £500,000, Louis Moult is the most expensive export so far, the striker leaving Motherwell for Preston North End's bid to reach the Premier League.
+At £500,000, Louis Moult was the most expensive export, the striker leaving Motherwell for Preston North End's bid to reach the Premier League.

 The Premiership proved a launch pad for the Englishman to resurrect his career and Aaron Tshibola will be hoping to follow suit at Kilmarnock.

-The 23-year-old joined Villa from Reading for £5m in 2016 and, following disappointing spells on loan to Nottingham Forest and MK Dons, has been given one last chance by manager Steve Bruce to live up to his price tag under the tutorage of former Royals boss Steve Clarke.
+The 23-year-old joined Aston Villa from Reading for £5m in 2016 and, following disappointing spells on loan to Nottingham Forest and MK Dons, has been given one last chance by manager Steve Bruce to live up to his price tag under the tutorage of former Royals boss Steve Clarke.

+Second-bottom Partick Thistle were the least active - defender Baily Cargill on loan from Bournemouth being their only addition - and, below them, Ross County will hope to take advantage after making their usual raft of January changes, with former Liverpool striker David Ngog, who was in the Greek Superleague with Panionios, the most well known.

 Aberdeen

-In: Michael Devlin, defender (Hamilton Academical, undisclosed); Niall McGinn, forward (Gwangju).
-Loan: Chidiebere Nwakali, midfielder (Manchester City); Kenny McLean, midfielder (Norwich City).
+In: Michael Devlin, defender (Hamilton Academical, undisclosed); Sam Cosgrove, forward (Carlisle United, undisclosed); Niall McGinn, forward (Gwangju).
+Loan: Freddie Woodman, goalkeeper (Newcastle United); Chidiebere Nwakali, midfielder (Manchester City); Kenny McLean, midfielder (Norwich City).

 Out: Kenny McLean, midfielder (Norwich City, undisclosed); Craig Storie, midfielder; Lewis Hutchison, midfielder.
-Loan: Greg Tansey, midfielder (Ross County); Frank Ross, midfielder (Greenock Morton).
+Loan: Greg Tansey, midfielder (Ross County); Frank Ross, midfielder (Greenock Morton); Harlain Mbayo, defender (Albion Rovers).

 Celtic

 Out: None permanent.
-Loan: Erik Sviatchenko, defender (Midtjylland); Nadir Ciftci, forward (Motherwell); Kundai Benyu, midfielder (Oldham Athletic); Lewis Morgan, midfielder (St Mirren); Conor Hazard, goalkeeper (Falkirk); Joe Thomson, midfielder (Queen of the South); Mark Hill, midfielder (St Mirren); Regan Hendry, midfielder (Raith Rovers); Jamie McCart, defender (Alloa Athletic).
+Loan: Erik Sviatchenko, defender (Midtjylland); Scott Allan, midfielder (Hibernian); Nadir Ciftci, forward (Motherwell); Kundai Benyu, midfielder (Oldham Athletic); Lewis Morgan, midfielder (St Mirren); Conor Hazard, goalkeeper (Falkirk); Joe Thomson, midfielder (Queen of the South); Mark Hill, midfielder (St Mirren); Regan Hendry, midfielder (Raith Rovers); Jamie McCart, defender (Alloa Athletic).

 Dundee

+In: Jeremy Malherbe, goalkeeper (Dinamo Brest); Genseric Kusunga, defender (Uniao da Madeira).
+Loan: Simon Murray, forward (Hibernian); Cedwyn Scott, forward (Huddersfield Town).

-Out: James McPake, defender (retired).
-Loan: Scott Bain, goalkeeper (Hibernian); James Vincent, midfielder (Dunfermline Athletic); Kyle Gourlay, goalkeeper (Clyde).
+Out: Jack Hendry, defender (Celtic undisclosed); James McPake, defender (retired).
+Loan: Scott Bain, goalkeeper (Celtic); James Vincent, midfielder (Dunfermline Athletic); Kyle Gourlay, goalkeeper (Clyde).
+Loan ended: Scott Allan, midfielder (Celtic).

 Hamilton Academical

-In: Chrysovalantis Kozoronis, midfielder (Giannina); Marios Ogboe, forward (OFI Crete); Mickel Miller, forward (Carshalton Athletic, undisclosed).
+In: Chrysovalantis Kozoronis, midfielder (Giannina); Marios Ogboe, forward (OFI Crete); Mickel Miller, forward (Carshalton Athletic, undisclosed); Alex Garcia, defender (Marbella).
+Loan: Charlie Scott, midfielder (Manchester United).

-Out: Greg Docherty, midfielder (Rangers, undisclosed); Michael Devlin, defender (Aberdeen, undisclosed); Louis Longridge, forward (Falkirk); Rico Quitongo, defender (Heart of Midlothian); Jordan McGregor, defender (Airdrieonians); Massimo Donati, midfielder; Danny O'Halloran, defender.
-Loan ended: Botti Biabi, forward (Swansea City)
+Out: Greg Docherty, midfielder (Rangers, undisclosed); Michael Devlin, defender (Aberdeen, undisclosed); Grant Gillespie, midfielder (Dundee United); Louis Longridge, forward (Falkirk); Rico Quitongo, defender (Heart of Midlothian); Jordan McGregor, defender (Airdrieonians); Massimo Donati, midfielder; Danny O'Halloran, defender.
+Loan ended: Botti Biabi, forward (Swansea City).
+Loan: Alex Garcia, defender (Marbella).

 Heart of Midlothian

-In: Danny Amankwaa, midfielder (Copenhagen).
-Loan: Steven Naismith, forward (Norwich City); Demetri Mitchell, defender (Manchester United); Rico Quitongo, defender (Hamilton Academical).
+In: Danny Amankwaa, midfielder (Copenhagen); Rico Quitongo, defender (Hamilton Academical).
+Loan: Steven Naismith, forward (Norwich City); Joaquim Adao, midfielder (Sion); Demetri Mitchell, defender (Manchester United).

-Out: Jamie Walker, midfielder (Wigan Athletic, £300,000); Isma Goncalves, forward (Pakhtakor Tashkent, £350,000); Cole Stockton, forward (Carlisle United), Krystian Nowak, defender (Panionios).
+Out: Jamie Walker, midfielder (Wigan Athletic, £300,000); Isma Goncalves, forward (Pakhtakor Tashkent, £350,000); Krystian Nowak, defender (Panionios); Cole Stockton, forward (Carlisle United); Kyle Smith, defender; Aaron Reid, defender.
 Loan ended: Ashley Smith-Brown, defender (Manchester City).
-Loan: Callumn Morrison, forward (Brechin City); Daniel Baur, defender (Albion Rovers); Aidan Keena, forward (Queen's Park).
+Loan: Nikolay Todorov, forward (Queen of the South); Callumn Morrison, forward (Brechin City); Dario Zanatta, midfielder (Raith Rovers); Daniel Baur, defender (Albion Rovers); Aidan Keena, forward (Queen's Park); Alex Petkov (Berwick Rangers).

 Hibernian

-In: None permanent.
-Loan: Florian Kamberi, forward (Grasshopper Zurich); Scott Bain, goalkeeper (Dundee); Jamie Maclaren, forward (Darmstadt 98); Faycal Rherras, defender (Mechelen).
+In: Cammy Bell, goalkeeper (Kilmarnock).
+Loan: Florian Kamberi, forward (Grasshopper Zurich); Scott Allan, midfielder, (Celtic); Jamie Maclaren, forward (Darmstadt 98); Faycal Rherras, defender (Mechelen).

-Out: None permanent.
-Loan: Jamie Gullan, forward (Queen's Park); Andrew Blake, defender (Edinburgh City); Ben Stirling, defender (Cowdenbeath).
+Out: Anthony Stokes, forward; Liam Fontaine, defender (Ross County); Deivydas Matulevicius, forward.
+Loan ended: Scott Bain, goalkeeper (Dundee).
+Loan: Simon Murray, forward (Dundee); Jamie Gullan, forward (Queen's Park); Andrew Blake, defender (Edinburgh City); Ben Stirling, defender (Cowdenbeath).
+Loan ended: Scott Bain, goalkeeper (Dundee).

 Kilmarnock

-In: Jack Paterson, midfielder (unattached).
-Loan: Aaron Tshibola, midfielder (Aston Villa).
+In: Leo Fasan, goalkeeper (Bury); Jack Paterson, midfielder (unattached).
+Loan: Aaron Tshibola, midfielder (Aston Villa); Aaron Simpson, defender (Wolverhampton Wanderers); Jasko Keranovic, goalkeeper (West Bromwich Albion).

+Out: Cammy Bell, goalkeeper (Hibernian).
+Loan: Dom Thomas, midfielder (Queen of the South); Daniel Higgins, defender (Airdrieonians); Dean Hawkshaw, midfielder (Stranraer).

 Motherwell

 In: Curtis Main, forward (Portsmouth); Giannadios Xenodochov, goalkeeper (Larisa); Peter Hartley, defender (Blackpool).
-Loan: Nadir Ciftci, forward (Celtic); Tom Aldred, defender (Bury).
+Loan: Nadir Ciftci, forward (Celtic); Stephen Hendrie, defender (Southend United); Tom Aldred, defender (Bury).

 Partick Thistle